 Each train set falls under a specific design lettering which primarily defines its size but is also used to classify the purpose of the set.
-There are six different scales, but we’ll focus on the three that appear on our shortlist.
-These three also happen to be the three most frequently used by manufacturers:
+These three happen to be the ones most frequently used by manufacturers.

 Die-hard train collectors tend to pay attention to fine details.
 It’s one thing to say your model looks kind of like the Union Pacific engine; it’s another to say your model looks precisely like the Union Pacific.

-However, we can apply a general segmentation of the pricing into 2 sections — Around $75 and Around $100.
-Take a look below:
+However, we can apply a general segmentation of the pricing into 2 sections — around $75 and around $100.

-Q: My set has plastic rods.
+Q. My train set has plastic rods.
 What are these?

 A. These accessories are called track clips.
 They’re an optional addition that helps ensure the tracks don’t slip apart after frequent use.